-- 28. In addition to creating a 'landscape buffer' between the proposed residences and the rural activities of state at land, a concern of my client is the potential conflict between the residential and rural uses. - 29.
+- 28. In addition to creating a 'landscape buffer' between the proposed residences and the rural activities of states 's land, a concern of my client is the potential conflict between the residential and rural uses. - 29.
 He had a marauding Alsatian that had escaped from a residence attack and kill a number of his sheep, and is concerned that such instances will become more frequent with the proximate residential development proposed.
-Whilst it is accepted that control of, and requirements to leash, dogs is not a matter for a Development Plan, it is submitted that the Development Plan could limit the likelihood of this conflict arising. - Figure 8 in the Collie Report details an "Indicative Internal Pedestrian and Cyclist Network".
+Whilst it is accepted that control of, and requirements to leash, dogs is not a matter for a Development Plan, it is submitted that the Development Plan could limit the likelihood of this conflict arising. - 30.
+Figure 8 in the Collie Report details an "Indicative Internal Pedestrian and Cyclist Network".

 - 31. This shows a "Footpath within open space" south of the southern roadway (see above extract of Figure 8).
 It is submitted that the Development Plan should include a fence on the southern side of this red hatched footpath. - 32.
-This would not only restrict dogs from accessing Jacksons Creek and entering some structure of the security services of the creek and its flora.
+This would not only restrict dogs from accessing Jacksons Creek and entering some grazing land, it would also restrict people from creating their own pathways down the escarpment to Jacksons Creek and adversely impacting on the riparian area of the creek and its flora.